kljensen/golang-html5-sse-example/README.md

 the server pushes a new event every five seconds, consting of a short message with the current time.
 Any number of clients can be
 connected: they will all receive the same events if they're connected concurrently.
-(This is achived using a Go's channels and a fan-out pattern.
+(This is achived using Go's channels and a fan-out pattern.
 In other languages you may need to use some kind of pubsub messaging, like Redis or Zeromq.)